 As the adviser to each Predecessor Fund, the Adviser had contractually agreed to limit each Predecessor Fund's annual operating expenses (excluding acquired fund fees and expenses, taxes, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization or extraordinary expenses such as litigation) (the "Prior Expense Cap").
 The Adviser was permitted to be reimbursed for fee reductions and/or expense payments made in the prior three years from the date the fees were waived and/or expenses were paid with respect to each class of each Predecessor Fund.
-This reimbursement could be requested if the aggregate amount paid by a Predecessor Fund toward operating expenses for the class for such period (taking into account any reimbursement) did not exceed the lesser of the expense cap in effect at the time of reimbursement.
+This reimbursement could be requested if the aggregate amount paid by a Predecessor Fund toward operating expenses for the class for such period (taking into account any reimbursement) did not exceed the lesser of the expense cap in effect at the time of waiver or the expense cap in effect at the time of reimbursement.
 At the closing of the reorganizations, any Predecessor Fund fees that had previously been waived or reimbursed by the Adviser which were eligible for recoupment became eligible for recoupment by the Adviser with respect to the applicable Fund(s).